 The bankruptcy court will mail you the final paperwork showing that your Chapter 13 case is legally discharged.
 These documents should arrive within two to three weeks after your hearing.
 Keep this paperwork in your files as you may have to send a copy to any creditors still attempting to collect on the forgiven debts.
 Federal law prohibits those creditors from continuing to pursue you after the discharge of Chapter 13 bankruptcy.

-As part of your court-ordered repayment program, your state and federal tax refunds may be seized and applied to pay down your debts.
+As part of your court-ordered repayment program, your state and federal tax refunds were likely seized and applied to pay down your debts.
 Legal discharge of your Chapter 13 bankruptcy terminates this arrangement, so you will begin receiving tax refunds directly.
 You may also apply for new credit cards or other debt instruments without requesting permission from the court.

-You are still responsible for any outstanding debts that were excluded from the Chapter 13 bankruptcy case.
-Certain debts may not be forgiven through bankruptcy, including child support, alimony, tax debts, court fines and student loans.
+You are still responsible for any outstanding debts that you or the court excluded from the Chapter 13 bankruptcy case.
+Certain debts are not forgiven through bankruptcy, including child support, alimony, tax debts, court fines and student loans.

-While you are now free to apply for new credit, this does not guarantee that your application will be approved.
+While you are now free to apply for new credit, this does not guarantee that potential creditors will approve your application.
 The bankruptcy will be on your credit report for seven to 10 years.
-A Chapter 13 payment plan typically takes between three to five years, so you may be saddled with poor credit for several years.
+A Chapter 13 payment plan typically takes between three to five years, so you may struggle with poor credit for several years.

 - Jupiterimages/Photos.com/Getty Images